 I have been doing that ever since, with random live multi-table tournaments thrown into the mix.

 About a year ago I started playing PLO and now probably 80% of my income comes from that.
-The high-stakes NL games have been deadish and only occasionally do the nosebleeds run.
+The >online sit-and-gos have been deadish and only occasionally do the nosebleeds run.
 So most of my attention goes to PLO.

 DS: PLO is a hot game these days; why do you think that is?